XI Glossary

 Hypoxia: A reduced level of tissue oxygenation.

-PaO2: The partial pressure of dissolved oxygen in the blood measured by arterial blood gas samples.
+PaO2: The partial pressure of dissolved oxygen in the blood measured by arterial blood gas sample.

 SpO2: An estimated oxygenation level based on the saturation level of hemoglobin measured by a pulse oximeter.